 The NTC has also received bite sized feedback through website surveys.

-We invite you to continue having your say and providing feedback through the issues paper surveys.
+We invite you to continue having your say on the HVNL Review.

 We have identified key themes in the submissions we have received:

 Have questions or want to learn more about the HVNL review, contact us below: